 Drive: Moustiers-Sainte-Marie to the Gorges du Verdon (40 minutes)

 For the sheer splendour of seeing the colour of the water, a Provence itinerary must include the Gorges du Verdon.
 Spending a day at the Gorges du Verdon adds an element of the great outdoors and relaxation into a busy 7 days in Provence.
-It is a south of France vacation, after all!
+It is a southern France vacation, after all!
 The Gorges du Verdon is only a short drive from Moustiers-Sainte-Marie.
 Follow the twisting highway and pay attention to the curves in the road as the turquoise hues of the Gorges du Verdon are very distracting!
 Plan a day of hiking along the trails or rent a kayak and paddle through the stunning waters.

 After relaxing on the shores of Lac Sainte-Croix return to Moustiers-Sainte-Marie and enjoy a late afternoon stroll.
 The day crowds head home right about now and it is the perfect time to enjoy Moustiers-Sainte-Marie.